 Stir frequently and let the mixture come to a gentle boil.
 Once this happens, turn the heat down to low, and let the caramel simmer.

-Continue to stir frequently until the mixture thickens and becomes a medium caramel color (about 5 minutes).
+Continue to stir frequently until the mixture thickens and becomes a medium caramel color (this usually takes me about 5-7 minutes).
 Remove from the heat and stir in the vanilla extract.

 Pour the caramel on top of the rice krispie treats and smooth into an even layer.
 Then place the pan in the fridge for 20 minutes or the freezer for 10 minutes to help the caramel set before we add the warm chocolate ganache.